 In 2008, another expansion was needed after the late Dr. Kenneth and Sylvia Marantz donated more than 25,000 picture books spanning 40 years, along with posters, original artwork, ephemera and character toys, creating the Marantz Picturebook Collection for the Study of Picturebook Art.
 The Reinberger Foundation, the School and the College of Communication and Information (CCI) funded the expansion of this physical space on the 3rd floor of the Kent State University Library.

-To visit the Reinberger Children’s Library Center outside the normal hours of operation, you can make an appointment by contacting:
+To visit the Reinberger Children’s Library Center, you can make an appointment by contacting:

 Michelle R. Baldini, M.L.I.S.